alfmunny/Computer-Science-Notes/README.md

 # Computer Science Notes

-A collection of notes of technical books and open courses in computer science.
+A collection of general notes, notes of books and notes of open courses in computer science.

 It can be used as a road map to learn programming.